eo-tools/eozilla/README.md

 wraptile --help
 ```

-We currently provide Eozilla as pip-packages on PyPI only, but
+We currently package Eozilla only as pip packages distributed via PyPI, but
-we work on getting Eozilla provided on `conda-forge` anytime soon.
+we will publish `conda-forge` packages soon.

 ## Acknowledgements

-Large parts of the work in the Eozilla project has been made possible by the
+Large parts of the work in the Eozilla project have been made possible by the
 [ESA DTE-S2GOS project](https://dte-s2gos.rayference.eu/about/), where we cloudify a set of EO scene simulator
 applications.
-The [ESA sen4cap project](https://www.esa-sen4cap.org/), where we
+The [ESA Sen4CAP project](https://www.esa-sen4cap.org/), where we
-cloudify various Sentinel-based data processors gave us the impulse to create
+cloudify various Sentinel-based data processors, gave us the impulse to create
-Eozilla as a self-standing, reusable set of packages.
+Eozilla as a set of reusable, standalone packages.
 Hopefully Eozilla can support and will be supported by other future projects.